What is the Market?

 Eagles Helping Eagles

-When requesting Market access, students can also request meal swipes from Eagles Helping Eagles, which provides extra meal swipes to students facing food insecurity.
+Students can also request meal swipes from Eagles Helping Eagles, which provides extra meal swipes to students facing food insecurity.
 Unused meal swipes are donated by current AU students at the end of each semester and provided to others as available.
+To request meal swipes, please fill out the form below.

 Want to help?
 Students may donate up to five (5) meal swipes at the end of each semester.
 When the donation process is open, which is typically the last week of the semester, information about the process is shared with the campus community.
 The donation button (below) is active only during the end-of-semester donation period.